English

 • Stay hydrated

-When to see a doctor?
+When to see a doctor for a breast lump?

-It's important to consult your doctor immediately if you detect a lump in breast that hurts.
+It's important to consult your doctor immediately if you detect a lump in your breast that hurts.
 Although the majority of lumps are not dangerous, it's necessary to screen out more dangerous illnesses, such as breast cancer.
 Results can be substantially enhanced by early detection and treatment.
 Schedule an appointment as soon as possible without thinking twice.

 Understanding breast lumps, possible causes, and timely medical treatments are important for general health.
 Important measures include diagnosing the condition, seeking medical advice, and investigating treatment options.
 Certain breast health measures that can be done at home also serve as a supplement to medical care.
 Positive results are influenced by leading a healthy lifestyle, getting frequent checkups, and starting early.
 It is always recommended to consult with your doctor for specific advice on how to treat your breast discomfort.
 Consult our Cancer Care at Manipal to map out our ideal treatment plan.